 The rules of origin are used to determine whether a product may be considered as sufficiently linked to the country from which it is exported to say that it 'originates' from there.

-To benefit from a EPA preferential tariff (duty-free/quota-free) when exporting to the EU, refer to the EPA's rules of origin applying to your type of fruit.
+To benefit from a EPA preferential tariff (duty-free/quota-free) when exporting to the EU, refer to the EPA's rules of origin applying to cocoa.